 Miniature Joshua Tree, Little Joshua Tree, Baby Joshua Tree

-Sedum multiceps forms a miniature, much-branched sub-shrub, up to 6 inches (15 cm) tall.
-Most of the tiny glaucous grayish-green leaves are in clusters near the tips of the branches, giving the appearance of miniature “Joshua Trees”.
-Flowers are star-shaped, yellow in color.
-Blooms during summer months.
+Sedum multiceps is a perennial, partly deciduous, hairless, much-branched subshrub up to 6 inches (15 cm) tall.
+Most of the tiny, glaucous, grayish-green leaves are in clusters near the tips of the branches, giving the appearance of a miniature "Joshua Tree".
+The flowers are star-shaped, yellow and appear during the summer months.

 How to Grow and Care

 When growing Sedums, keep in mind that this plants need very little attention or care.
 They will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop, due to the fact that many gardeners joke that only stones need less care and live longer.